Inferara/inference-language-spec/general-description.md

 Inference is a formal-specification language the main goal of which is to provide a straightforward way to specify the correctness properties of the Web3 native application algorithms.

+> [!IMPORTANT]
-Based on this fact, the following important consequences follow:
+> Based on this fact, the following important consequences follow:
-1. Inference in not a Turin-complete language
+> 1. Inference in not a Turin-complete language
-2. It is not intended to be used for general-purpose programming.
+> 2. It is not intended to be used for general-purpose programming.

 ## Non-determenistic computations